-- a sole-occupancy unit of a Class 2 building or Class 4 part; - a Class 7, 8 and 9b building that does not have a conditioned space or where an air-conditioning system needs less than 15 Watts of input power per square metre of the floor area; - an atrium or solarium that is not a conditioned space.
+- a sole-occupancy unit of a Class 2 building or Class 4 part; or - a Class 7, 8 and 9b building that does not have a conditioned space or where an airconditioning system needs less than 15 Watts of input power per square metre of the floor area; - an atrium or solarium that is not a conditioned space.

 The Deemed-to-Satisfy Provisions of Part J2 do not apply to a sole-occupancy unit of a Class 2 building or Class 4 part.
-This is a consequence of sole-occupancy units in a Class 2 building or Class 4 part of a building being covered by J0.2 (House Energy Rating Scheme).
+This is a consequence of sole-occupancy units in a Class 2 building or Class 4 part of a building being covered by J0.2.